-In Turkey today, traditional Islamic music is giving way to the hard rock sound of "Yesil Pop".
+In Turkey today, traditional Islamic music is giving way to the rock sound of "Yesil Pop".
 But along with the normal rock beat and guitar rifts, comes not a message of sex and drugs, but rather praising God.
 Dorian Jones reports

 The growing modern Islamic music movement has been dubbed by the Turkish media Yesil or "green pop".
 With some albums selling more than a million copies the music easily outstrips popular western music.